 Memory Density and Cost

 Memory density refers to the amount of data that can be stored per unit area, directly impacting the memory’s capacity and cost.
-NAND Flash Memory leads the market in terms of memory density, facilitated by its configurations (MLC and TLC) that store multiple bits per memory cell.
+NAND Memory leads the market in terms of memory density, facilitated by its configurations (MLC and TLC) that store multiple bits per memory cell.
 Higher memory density equates to lower cost per gigabyte, making NAND Flash an appealing option for devices needing large storage capacities.

-Conversely, EEPROM comes at a higher cost per gigabyte because its storage density is significantly lower than Flash Memory.
+Conversely, EEPROM comes at a higher cost per gigabyte because its storage density is significantly lower than Flash storage.
 While storage capacity is essential, particularly when dealing with large data sets, the overall cost of implementing EEPROM also needs to be balanced against its advantages like memory endurance and byte-level granularity.

 Power Consumption